ryanmclake/Global-Lake-Area-Analysis/README.md

 We developed a workflow that analyzes the magnitude and direction of lake area change for 1.4+ million lakes globally.
 We then isolated lakes that were increasing and decreasing in area across four WWF ecoregions and then quantified the importance of drivers.
 This is a first globally-scaled attempt to partition how lake area is chaning globally and to isolate the most important predictors of that change.

 ## WORKFLOW ON THE CalTech HPC
-1. Login to the CalTech HPC on Terminal and WinSCP -Open terminal
+### How to Login to the CalTech HPC on Terminal and WinSCP
+1. Open terminal
--Type ssh “yourname”@login.hpc.caltech.edu
+2. Type ssh “yourname”@login.hpc.caltech.edu
--Type your password when asked
+3. Type your password when asked
--When prompted, I select “1”, which sends prompt to DUO -Open DUO on Phone and hit the GREEN checkmark. **This same method is used for WinSCP or Fetch**
+4. When prompted, I select “1”, which sends prompt to DUO
+5. Open DUO on Phone and hit the GREEN checkmark. **This same method is used for WinSCP or Fetch**

-2. Getting the newest GLCP data product from Kamiak to CalTech **NOTE - skip this whole step if you have the newest data product** Because MFM is still modifying the GLCP on Kamiak, we need to transfer the newest data over to the CalTech Cluster
+### How to Get the newest GLCP data product from Kamiak to CalTech
+<b>NOTE - skip this whole step if you have the newest data product</b>

+Because MFM is still modifying the GLCP on Kamiak, we need to transfer the newest data over to the CalTech Cluster

-a.
-When you have logged into terminal run the following command:
+1. When you have logged into terminal run the following command:

 <i>rsync -av --progress “firstname.lastname”@kamiak.wsu.edu:/path/to/data/on/kamiak /central/groups/carnegie_poc/”yourname”/location/you/want/data/to/go</i>

-Basically, you’re using rsync to pull data from kamiak to CalTech.
+In principle, you’re using rsync to pull data from kamiak to CalTech.
 You will need your Kamiak and Caltech login credentials ready
 Let this run until completion.
-I prefer not to do anything else in the terminal until it has finished transferring.
 This can take upwards of an hour for the whole GLCP_extended.csv depending on your connection.

-Getting the needed packages to process GLCP in R on CalTech HPC Open terminal
+### Getting the needed packages to process GLCP in R on CalTech HPC
+1. Open terminal
-Type: module load gcc/9.2.0
+2. Type: <i>module load gcc/9.2.0</i>
-Type: module load R/4.2.2
+3. Type: <i>module load R/4.2.2</i>
-Type: R
+4. Type: <i>R</i>
-R will now open in terminal
+5. R will now open in terminal
-Type: install.packages(“dplyr”,”tidyr”,”vroom”,”readr”,”feather”)
+6. Type: <i>install.packages(“dplyr”,”tidyr”,”vroom”,”readr”,”feather”)</i>
-R will ask you where you want to download from, I chose 71.
+7. R will ask you where you want to download from, I chose 71.
-When finished, type q()
+8. When finished, type <i>q()</i>
-Then type n and hit enter.
+9. Then type <i>n</i> and hit enter.
-These packages are now installed on your domain in the Caltech Cluster You will need these for step 5.
+10. These packages are now installed on your domain in the Caltech Cluster

-Subsetting the GLCP database to include ONLY the columns we are interested in.
+### Subsetting the GLCP database to include ONLY the columns we are interested in.
 The GLCP_extended is huge and we don’t need all of the columns.
 As a result, we can use cut command in shell to reduce the file to include only the columns we want.
 In Terminal, navigate to your working directory that has the original GLCP_extended.csv data product that you want to use for the analysis.
 In that directory, type the following command: